bakos97/bakos97.github.io/index.markdown

 ## Education

 ![Men and women in the age of 30-34 years old, who has finished their masters in Copenhagen in comparison to Denmark](masters_education.png)
+We will now conduct a detailed analysis of education, which can provide valuable insights into gender disparities in Copenhagen compared to the rest of Denmark.
+From 2005 to 2022, there has been a steady increase in the number of individuals pursuing higher education among both men and women.
+In this case, we are specifically examining the age group of 30 to 34 years that has completed their master’s degrees, a stage of adulthood where individuals have most likely attained their highest level of education before pursuing a Ph.D.

+The rising number of men and women pursuing higher education indicates a growing emphasis on obtaining higher level of education throughout Denmark.
+However, a noteworthy observation is the widening gender gap in education, favoring women.
+This trend becomes especially noticeable when examining the percentages, despite the income gap favoring men.
+It is worth noting that the gender gap is slightly smaller in Copenhagen compared to the rest of Denmark.

+Despite women acquiring higher levels of education than men, the income gap remains unchanging.
+This raises the question of why this disparity persists despite women's educational achievements surpassing those of men.
+To gain deeper understanding, we will examine the educational paths pursued by both men and women with the goal in mind is to uncover the mysteries behind the gender desparities.
 ![Education level comparison between genders and area in year 2005 and 2022](genders_education.png)